Hindley Street: 20th century

 As the 1910s approached, Hindley Street entered a state of despair.
-The Advertiser, Adelaide's daily newspaper, began reporting on public intoxication in the street as early as 1911.
-It would later become known for its state of debauchery well into the 21st century.
-Theatres, butchers and other business still thrived, despite the shifting of business away from Hindley Street.
+Adelaide's daily newspaper, The Advertiser, began reporting on public intoxication in the street as early as 1911.

+After 6 o'clock closing came into effect, the number of hotels reduced and various types of saloons, tea rooms, and cafes became popular.
+These included the Theatre Royal Café, Osborne's Café, and the Comino Café.